-Key Hiring Industries in 2021
+Key Hiring Industries

 The major sectors are divided into three parts, including the agriculture, manufacturing, and service sectors.
 Among the manufacturing industries, steel and aluminum face the maximum exposure.
 In the service sector, the main categories are consumer goods, health hotels, and tourism.
 It is expected that in 2021, the employment rate in the agriculture sector will be 7.8%, 19.2% in the manufacturing industry, and 73% in the service sector, as, by the year 2021, it is expected that the industry will grow by 6.9%.

 Get in touch to know more.

 Top Skills in Montenegro

 Although Montenegro is a famous tourist destination, the country does not have a wide job market, as the growth prospect for fast and high earning is relatively low.
 Moreover, as it is a small country, the unemployment rate is 19.5%.
 Therefore, it is safe to say that prospective employees have to face increased competition in the market to get a job.
 In the job market, there are four types of employment available.

 - Permanent job